Genuinely Robust Inference for Clustered Data: Fragility of the Conventional CR Methods

-A proof is found in Appendix \ref{sec:proof:thm:iff}.
-This theorem implies that the conventional inference based on the common variance estimators, such as CR1, CR2, CR3, and jackknife, together with the normal critical values (e.g., $\approx$1.96 for the 97.5-th percentile) fails if $\alpha<2$.
+The theorem implies that conventional CR inference based on common variance estimators, such as CR1, CR2, CR3, and the jackknife, together with normal critical values (e.g., $\approx 1.96$ for the 97.5th percentile) fails whenever $\alpha < 2$.

-We can now discuss Figure \ref{figure:limit_distribution} shown in the introductory section.
-Specifically, the left, middle, and right panels of Figure \ref{figure:limit_distribution} illustrate the limiting distributions of the t-statistic under $p = 0.25$, $0.50$, and $0.75$, respectively, where $p$ is the limit ratio of the tail probabilities defined as
+With Theorem~\ref{thm:iff}, we now characterize the curves shown in Figure~\ref{figure:limit_distribution} from Section \ref{sec:introduction}.
+The left, middle, and right panels of Figure~\ref{figure:limit_distribution} display the limiting distributions of the $t$-statistic under $p = 0.25$, $0.50$, and $0.75$, respectively, where

-for $v$ is defined in Assumption \ref{assm}.
-In each of these three panels, three non-normal limiting distributions corresponding to $\alpha = 1.25$, $1.50$, and $1.75$ are depicted with distinct line styles, along with the normal reference case ($\alpha = 2.00$).
-The main takeaway is that the conventional CR inference, which relies on the normal approximation, becomes increasingly size-distorted as $\alpha$ decreases and $p$, a parameter representing the limit of the tail probability ratio, deviates from $0.5$.
+for $v$ as given in Assumption~\ref{assm}, measures the limiting asymmetry of tail probabilities.
+Each panel in Figure~\ref{figure:limit_distribution} depicts three non-Gaussian limiting distributions corresponding to $\alpha = 1.25$, $1.50$, and $1.75$ with distinct line styles, together with the normal reference case ($\alpha = 2.00$).
+The key takeaway is that conventional methods of CR inference, which rely on normal approximation, become increasingly size-distorted as $\alpha$ decreases and as $p$ deviates from $0.5$.

-There is certainly another class of conventional approaches, namely the cluster bootstraps.
-The are two main bootstrap-based CR inference methods in the literature, namely, the pairs cluster bootstrap and the wild cluster bootstrap \citep{cameron2008bootstrap}.
+Another class of conventional approaches consists of cluster bootstraps.
+Two main bootstrap-based CR inference methods are commonly used in the literature: the pairs cluster bootstrap and the wild cluster bootstrap \citep{cameron2008bootstrap}.
 It is well established that the empirical bootstrap is inconsistent when the variance of the score is infinite \citep[cf.][]{athreya1987bootstrap,knight1989bootstrap}.
-In light of the power law characterization \eqref{eq:power}, therefore, the pairs cluster bootstrap, which is essentially the empirical bootstrap performed with individual cluster-wise sums treated as the independent units, is inconsistent under Assumption \ref{assm} with $\alpha<2$.
-Furthermore, we show in Theorem \ref{theorem:bootstrap} in Appendix \ref{sec:inconsistent_wcb} that the wild cluster bootstrap is also inconsistent under Assumption \ref{assm} with $\alpha<2$.
+In light of the power-law characterization \eqref{eq:power}, the pairs cluster bootstrap, essentially the empirical bootstrap applied to cluster-wise sums treated as independent units, is inconsistent under Assumption~\ref{assm} with $\alpha < 2$.
+Moreover, Theorem~\ref{theorem:bootstrap} in Appendix~\ref{sec:inconsistent_wcb} shows that the wild cluster bootstrap is likewise inconsistent under Assumption~\ref{assm} with $\alpha < 2$.
 The following proposition summarizes these results.

-\begin{proposition}[Failure of the Cluster Bootstraps] Suppose Assumption \ref{assm} holds with $\alpha<2$, then the pairs cluster bootstrap and the wild bootstrap methods are both inconsistent. \end{proposition}
+\begin{proposition}[Failure of the Conventional Cluster Bootstraps] If Assumption \ref{assm} is satisfied for an $\alpha<2$, then the pairs cluster bootstrap and the wild bootstrap methods are both inconsistent. \end{proposition}